 Many e-commerce and retail companies are leveraging the power of data and boosting sales by implementing recommender systems on their websites.

 Companies using recommender systems focus on increasing sales as a result of very personalized offers and an enhanced customer experience.
 Recommendations typically speed up searches and make it easier for users to access content they’re interested in, and surprise them with offers they would have never searched for.

 What is more, companies are able to gain and retain customers by sending out emails with links to new offers that meet the recipients’ interests, or suggestions of films and TV shows that suit their profiles.

 The user starts to feel known and understood and is more likely to buy additional products or consume more content.
-By knowing and what a user wants and showing it right away, it less likely that it leaves the platform.
+By knowing what a user wants and showing it right away, it is less likely that it leaves the platform.
 This translates into a higher chance of purchase and a decrease in the threat of losing a customer to a competitor.